Aardenfell/CK3-CallforTrial-Unlanded-Tribal/README.md

 ## Disclaimer

-This enhanced version is not officially endorsed by the original author.
-Use it at your own discretion.
+This version is not officially endorsed by the original author.
+Will pull the plug at the orginal author's request.